-Your business is usually something you have worked on for your years or are looking to setup to create a legacy for yourself and your family.
-How to do you plan for new ownership if you’re looking to sell your company?
+Your business is usually something you have worked on for years or are looking to set up and create a legacy for yourself and your family.
+How do you plan for new ownership if you’re looking to sell your company?
 What about adjusting or creating business legal structures?
 Are you reviewing the current documentation you currently have on your business and how it affects you both as an individual as well as the relationship to shareholders rights for ownership?

-The below three areas are heavily mentioned on their own pages but we will go over some frequently asked questions business owners have when it comes to business law, sample situations ones that might arise under these three categories and how best to approach each.
+We will go over some frequently asked questions business owners have when it comes to business law, sample situations ones that might arise under contract law and how best to approach each.

 COMMON QUESTIONS ABOUT